ankitw497/ankitw497.github.io/README.md

   - Resulted in enhanced lead targeting and optimized resource use, increasing conversion rates.

 **Gate-Checked Bags Forecasting**
-  - Formulated a ML model using CatBoost and ANN to forecast gate-checked bags for an airline.
+  - Formulated an ML model using CatBoost and ANN to forecast gate-checked bags for an airline.
   - Leveraged flight and passenger data with feature engineering and model optimization to improve prediction accuracy.
   - Achieved a 10-15% reduction in under-prediction of gate-checked bags.